 Subscribe to the heart truth® email updates.

-Educators may use the Standardized Patient Case below in their curriculum without seeking approval.
+Educators may use the problem-based learning cases below in their curriculum without seeking approval.

-Educational materials in the standardized patient case include:
+Educational materials in the problem-based learning case include:

 - Student materials

 The National Heart, Lung, and Blood Institute and the American Heart Association published updated evidence-based guidelines for cardiovascular disease prevention in women electronically in the February 19, 2007, issue of Circulation.
 This is available online at http://circ.ahajournals.org.
 Reference: Mosca L, Banka CL, Benjamin EJ et al. Evidence-based guidelines for cardiovascular disease prevention in women: 2007 update.
 Circulation 2007; 115:1481.